Sauravsingh0049/CarDekho-Insights-Exploring-Automotive-Trends-with-MySQL/README.md

 Car dekho company wants to create an analysis report for 2024 and to gain some potential insight.
 So that, they can understand their customers and grow more sales in 2023

 ## Dataset Used
-A historical dataset with 8149 rows and 13 columns containing data from year 1991 to 2023.
-Data is stored in a single table.
+A historical dataset with 8149 rows and 13 columns containing data from the years 1991 to 2023.
+Data is extracted from Kaggle website and it is stored in a single table.

 ![Screenshot (42)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/3de69e53-8283-4808-9541-7d0666bfc381)

 ## Steps of importing data into MySQL
 ![Screenshot (58)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/35e5bc23-7206-4002-b3ed-469374701fb8)
 ![Screenshot (59)](https://github.com/irawatsaurav/Data-Analysis-with-MySQL/assets/155745836/c034c4b5-ef3d-40f6-a0e3-6543e584db7e)
-Then select the data and import into the MySQl Software.
+Then select the data and import it into the MySQl Software.

 ## Analyses derived from the dataset